endepointe/watchlog/docs/SDP.md

 of the product.
 Repository admins are put in place to create stable development and feature-testing branches.

-As of now:
-- Jicxer is the frontend admin.
-- murchej is the server admin.
-- endepointe is the client admin.
-- khuynh2002 is the documentation admin.
+As of now, there is only one team member.
+As the project grows, the roles and responsibilities will be updated.

 ## Tools and Technologies

-The languages chosen for each repo may vary.
-For example, the client repository language will be written in Rust while the frontend repo may chose a stack that makes sense based on its own requirements.
+The project will be written in Rust.
+Additions to the project are not required to be written in rust if it makes sense based on requirements.

 Members should be comfortable moving between languages as requirements demand.